mertio/beat-generating-tutorial/README.md

-# beat-generating-tutorial
+# Beat Generating Tutorial

-A tutorial for generating beats from your own songs for the SideQuest game "Hit The Stars"
+This is a tutorial for generating beats from your own songs for the SideQuest game "Hit The Stars"

+## For Mac:

+## For Windows: